 Surgery is usually performed in the hospital with an oral surgeon, and can take several hours, depending on the amount and type of surgery needed.
 In lower jaw surgery, the jawbone behind the teeth is separated and the tooth-bearing portion is moved forward or backward, as needed.
 In upper jaw surgery, the jaw can be repositioned forward or backward, or the jaw can be raised or lowered.
 Certain movements may require the jaws to be separated, with bone added/removed to achieve the proper alignment and stability.
 Other facial bones that contribute to alignment may also be repositioned or augmented.

-What are the Rewards of Having Orthognathic Surgery?
+What are the benefits of Orthognathic Surgery ?

 For many patients, the most important reward of having orthognathic surgery is achieving a beautiful, healthy smile that lasts a lifetime.
 Whether you need orthodontic treatment to correct a bad bite, malocclusion, or jaw abnormality, orthognathic surgery can help restore your confidence and leave you smiling with confidence for many years to come.